 However, although the risk of hurricane damage complicates things, it isn’t what’s driving the market to the brink of collapse.
 After all, other risky states don’t have this problem.
 A high likelihood of damage generally means paying a higher premium to offset that risk, but coverage is usually still available.
-Oklahoma, for example, has the highest average cost of home insurance in the nation at $3,593 per year due to the likelihood of tornado damage, but homeowners in the state don’t face the same difficulty finding coverage that Floridians do.
+Oklahoma, for example, has the highest average cost of home insurance in the nation at $3,593 per year for $250K dwelling coverage due to the likelihood of tornado damage, but homeowners in the state don’t face the same difficulty finding coverage that Floridians do.

 Is anything being done to curb the crisis?